pypa/build/docs/installation.rst

 dependencies.
 The ``--skip-dependency-check`` flag should be used in this case.

-We have a dependency on tomli_, but toml_ can be used instead, which may make bootstrapping easier.
+On Python 3.10 and older, we have a dependency on tomli_, but toml_ can be used instead, which may make bootstrapping easier.

 Compatibility